The Enduring Power of Warrior Codes in Shaping Community Identity

 2. Create Meaningful Rituals and Symbols

-Rituals—whether a pre-game ceremony, a weekly meeting, or an annual festival—reinforce the code and create shared memories.
-Symbols like crests, uniforms, or hand signs provide visual anchors for pride.
+Rituals—whether a pre-game ceremony, a weekly meeting, an annual festival, or a simple handshake—reinforce the code and create shared memories.
+Symbols like crests, uniforms, logos, or hand signs provide visual anchors for pride.
+These should be treated with respect and updated periodically to remain meaningful.

 3. Honor Storytelling and History